-We all know about Marco Polo, Christopher Columbus, and Lewis and Clark, but most people haven’t heard of Ibn Battuta, a medieval Muslim scholar who traveled more than 75,000 miles across the world.
+We all know about Marco Polo, Christopher Columbus, and Lewis and Clark, but many people haven’t heard of Ibn Battuta, a medieval Muslim scholar who traveled more than 75,000 miles across the world.
 Born in 1304 in Tangier, Morocco, Ibn Battuta claimed to have journeyed through what we now call North Africa, Eastern Europe, the Middle East, India, and China, visiting areas that today make up 44 countries.
-Because he dictated his experiences to a scribe, we can read about his globe-trotting in the Rihla (the long title: A Gift to Those Who Contemplate the Wonders of Cities and the Marvels of Traveling).
+Because he dictated his experiences to a scribe, we can read about his globe-trotting in the Rihla (Travels).

 Starting in 1333, he worked as a judge for several years in Delhi for the sultan.
 During a period of great unrest in India, the sultan sent Ibn Battuta to be the ambassador to the Mongols in China.
 During the journey, the ship carrying all his luggage sank, and he found himself penniless back in India.
-But instead of returning to Delhi (where he was sure the sultan would execute him for the failed mission), Ibn Battuta again left for China, stopping at the Maldive Islands, where he served as chief judge and married a daughter of the sultan.
+Instead of returning to Delhi (where he was sure the sultan would execute him for the failed mission), Ibn Battuta again left for China, stopping at the Maldive Islands, where he served as chief judge and married a daughter of the sultan (in all, he married 10 women during his travels).
 He continued on to Sri Lanka and Vietnam, arriving in China in 1345.
 He described the Great Wall of China, praised the wooden ships he saw in Hangzhou, visited the Yuan imperial court in Beijing, and spent time with Muslim merchants who lived in a segregated part of China.

-After China, Ibn Battuta went to Sardinia and Fez, arriving back home in Tangier in 1349 as the Black Death was wreaking havoc.
+After China, Ibn Battuta went to Sardinia and Fez, arriving back home in Tangier in 1349 just as the Black Death was wreaking havoc in Europe and North Africa.
 Not content to stay home, he then sailed toward Spain, seeing Gibraltar, Marbella, Valencia, and the orchards, vineyards, and gardens of Granada around 1350.
 He headed back through Morocco, describing the magnificent mosques in Marrakesh, and visited Mali and Timbuktu, making an arduous trip across the Sahara desert.